bww/webasm/README.txt

 Most of the work done by Web Assembler is performed by the AssemblerCore framework.
-If you're so inclined, you can incorporate this framework into another project (as we have with the Code plugin).
+If you're so inclined, you can incorporate this framework into another project (as we have with the Coda plugin).
 This is the primary reason AssemblerCore and Keystone are built as separate frameworks instead of being linked directly into the command line tool.